Deutsch-Polnische Gesellschaft Bundesverband

 Deutsch-Polnische Gesellschaft Bundesverband (DPG, Federalny Związek Towarzystw Niemiecko-Polskich) is a society of different regional associations which promote reconciliation and cultural exchange of Germany and Poland.
 It was founded in 1996, succeeding the Bundesverband deutsch-polnischer Gesellschaften, which was founded in 1987.
-One of the goals is the integration of Poland in die European Union.
+One of the goals is the integration of Poland in the European Union.
 The organization is based in Berlin.

 The association publishes a quarterly bilingual magazine, Dialog.